cze001/CPlusPlus-Projects/README.md

 # CPlusPlus-Projects
-This is where all my C++ projects will added.
+This is where all my C++ projects will be added.

 There might or might not be something interesting in here for you ; ).
 Take a look.